adrianhall/adrianhall.github.io/_posts/2020/2020-03-29-parcel-typescript-react.md

 > I call this a `template` because I use this as a template for other projects.
 Set up the repository on Github as a template and this functionality becomes really easy!
 When you create a new repository in GitHub, you can use this one as the template for the new repo.

 Add a `LICENSE.md` and `README.md` to this project at the top level.
 Finally, add a `.gitignore` file to each directory.
-I use [gitignore.io](https://gitignore.io) for this initial part.
-The top level gets the [Visual Studio Code + MacOS](https://gitignore.io/api/macos,visualstudiocode), and the webapp gets [react + Node](https://gitignore.io/api/node,react).
+I use [gitignore.io](https://www.toptal.com/developers/gitignore) for this initial part (now owned by [Toptal](https://www.toptal.com)).
+The top level gets the [Visual Studio Code + MacOS](https://www.toptal.com/developers/gitignore/api/macos,visualstudiocode), and the webapp gets [react + Node](https://www.toptal.com/developers/gitignore/api/node,react).

 Next, let's create a basic React app using [Parcel](https://parceljs.org/) as the bundler and [Typescript](https://www.typescriptlang.org/) for the language.
 Everything happens in the `webapp` folder.
 First, add some libraries: